VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 Commands are processed once by a single recipient.
 A command bus transports commands that command handlers then dispatch to aggregates.
 Sending a command is an asynchronous operation with no return value.

+> **BharathPersona:** For a discussion of some possible optimizations
+> that also involve a slightly different definition of a command, see
+> [Chapter 6, Versioning our System][j_chapter6].

 ### Event